 3.6.1.
-The build duration is 30 months.
+The build duration is 31.5 months after factoring in the extended time needed due to COVID-19.

 3.7.
 Economic Lifetime

 3.7.1.
 The economic life is 25 years.
 This is the typical technical life of CCGT power plants in Singapore and the region, which is expected to be achievable taking into account the historical trend in the improvement in the net heat rate and capital cost of CCGTs.